 Simms Fishing is the number one brand for fly fishing.
 They manufacture fishing gear and apparel for professional guides.
 They sell their products online, as well as through retailers worldwide.
 Founded in 1980, the company has grown in the past 35 years to currently over 100 employees.
 Through these growth stages they’ve maintained engagement by sending a consistent message to their entire team.
 They’ve focused on having team and individual goals that connect to a larger goal or vision, instead of teams and individuals working toward their own objectives.

 To do this they’ve implemented Rhythm, a strategic planning process that combines software and consulting, and results in a strong 13-Week Race™ execution plan.
 They’ve also reduced their quarterly priorities from 10 to 5.
 When setting your quarterly priorities, follow the old saying, less is more.
 Narrowing your focus will allow you to actually concentrate and complete your planned priorities for the quarter.
-In order to effectively communicate these quarterly priorities to the entire company, Simms holds an off-site planning session every quarter with their executive team to get clarity and alignment so that they can communicate the plan well to the rest of the company.
+In order to effectively communicate these quarterly priorities to the entire company, Simms holds an off-site quarterly planning session every 90 days with their executive team to get clarity and alignment so that they can communicate the plan well to the rest of the company.

 Having fewer goals or priorities is only the first step to achieving and maintaining employee engagement.
 Connecting the dots between your strategy and your employees’ daily work is the next and most important step.
 If your employees understand why they are doing something, they are three times more likely to be engaged.
 As I discussed in the recent Huffington Post article, this is especially true for the Millennial workforce.
 Millennials need to know they matter and that their work has purpose.